Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization

-The regime diagram of this model has been obtained in Ref.~\cite{Li2021}, and here we present it in Fig.~\ref{Sfig:simple model regime}(a) for illustration.
+The regime diagram of this uniform model has been obtained in Ref.~\cite{Li2021}.
+For illustration, here we present it in Supplementary Fig.~\ref{Sfig:simple model regime}{\bf a}, which includes the region for $\mu >1$.
 The above estimation of the SFL-NHSE critical length is consistent with the previous numerical analysis.
 In the intermediate region of $\mu$ ($e^{-2\alpha} < \mu < e^{2\alpha}$), the system exhibits an SFL regime localized near $j = 1$, similar to the NHSE regime, for $\mu < 1$, and a reversed SFL (rSFL) regime localized near the opposite edge at $j = L$ for $\mu > 1$.
 At $\mu = e^{2\alpha}$, an extended regime, referred to as the quasi-periodic boundary conditions (quasi-PBC), emerges between the sharp transition between the sharp transition from the rSFL to the SFL regime.
-Figure~\ref{Sfig:simple model regime}(b) shows the representative density profiles in each of the regimes.
+Supplementary Figure~\ref{Sfig:simple model regime}{\bf b} shows the representative density profiles in each of the regimes.

 In the main text, we consider the case $\lambda \neq 0$.
-When quasiperiodicity, non-reciprocity, and GBC coexist, the eigenstate with the smallest real part is typically dominated by an impurity-induced in-gap mode.
+When quasiperiodicity, non-reciprocity, and GBC coexist, the eigenstate with the smallest real part is typically dominated by an impurity-induced isolated mode.
 To gain insight into the localization properties, we therefore examine the wavefunction profile of the right eigenstate with the second smallest real part.
 In the complex spectrum, this state lies at the band edge and, in our model, always possesses a real eigenvalue.